Ilanss/ArchiOWeb-gameboard-api/gameboardAPI/README.md

 # COMEM+ Web-Oriented Architecture Course
 ## Gameboard API
 REST API developed with the Express framework and a MongoDB database.
-The API that allows the creation of personal collections of games
+The API allows the creation of personal collections of games
 ## Gameboard API
 - The API manages users:
 	- New users must be able to register.